thaliaarchi/notes/topics/archival/archiver_tool.md

 dynamically generated HTML, such as from sorting direction URL parameters like `?S=A` and `?S=D`.

+Metadata indexes, such as checksum lists, could be indexed.

 A [WARC record](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1/)
 contains WARC headers followed by the HTTP headers and body, exactly as received.
 For bodies to be deduplicated, it would be helpful to decompose the